 Identify these clients early by their shifting expectations and their lack of engagement at check-in meetings.

 Their demands early on are often vague and disorganized.
-It’s nearly impossible to provide great customer service when you don’t know what the customer wants.
+Providing great customer service is nearly impossible when you don’t know what the customer wants.

 4) They Want ALL the Attention

 Each customer is different, and some will take more of your time than others.
 Additionally, it’s reasonable to expect that newer customers will need more hand-holding.
-However, you need to watch out for customers who take too much time.
+However, you must watch out for customers who take too much time.

-If you’re a small business, you may not have the resources to deal with these clients.
-And even if you do, it doesn’t make sense to spend all your team’s time on one customer.
+You may not have the resources to deal with these clients if you’re a small business.
+And even if you do, spending all your team’s time on one customer doesn’t make sense.
 So, how do you identify the attention seekers?